LogtalkDotOrg/logtalk3/manuals/_sources/userman/reflection.rst.txt

 Black-box view
 ~~~~~~~~~~~~~~

-The black-box view provides a view that respects entity encapsulation and thus
+The black-box view provides a view that respects entity encapsulation and
-only allow querying predicates and operators that are within scope of the entity
+thus only allow querying about predicates and operators that are within
-calling the reflection methods.
+scope of the entity calling the reflection methods.

 Built-in methods are provided for querying the :ref:`predicates that are
 declared and can be called or used as messages <methods_current_predicate_1>`